-Key Housing Needs

-- We need to address the middle (both demographically and in terms of our housing stock). - We need to make housing more affordable for first-time buyers and young families and enable more 'mortgage helper' accessory dwelling units. - We need to make sure rental housing is wellmanaged and safe. - We need to provide more options for the aging population who wish to downsize and/or retire to Wolfville. - We need to build on existing expertise in the community and work toward better non-market housing options.
+Key Housing Needs Key Housing Strategies • We need to address the middle (both demographically and in terms of our housing stock).
+Facilitating housing choices;Encouraging higher densities in strategic • We need to make housing more affordable for first-time buyers and young families and enable more 'mortgage helper' accessory dwelling units. areas; Introducing dwelling type mix targets; Prioritize housing for those with barriers; Creating a policy framework that is receptive • We need to make sure rental housing is well- managed and safe. to innovative housing proposals;Require a portion of non-market housing • We need to provide more options for the aging population who wish to downsize and/or retire to Wolfville. within all new multi-unit developments • We need to build on existing expertise in the community and work toward better non-market housing options.